High-Protein, Low-Carb Breakfasts to Help You Lose Weight

 Meal-Prep This Recipe: Use frozen riced cauliflower to make this a speedy recipe.
-If you want to have this on a busy weekday morning, make the hash the night before so all that's left to do is fry the eggs.
+If you want to have this on a busy weekday morning, make the hash the night before, so all that's left to do is fry the eggs.

 Making a big batch of eggs has never been easier with this one-pan oven-baked eggs recipe.
 Whether you're making brunch for a crowd or just want to meal-prep healthy breakfasts for the week, you'll have 12 servings ready in just 45 minutes.
-You'll want to serve this egg bake with a side of fruit like a banana, apple or pear, to round out the meal and get the calories and carbs up so you feel full.
+You'll want to serve this egg baked with a side of fruit like a banana, apple or pear, to round out the meal and get the calories and carbs up so you feel full.
 Remember—eating too few carbs can make weight loss harder!

 Meal-Prep This Recipe: Make a batch or two and wrap the squares individually in plastic wrap or place them in a sealed container between layers of parchment paper.
 Refrigerate for up to 3 days or freeze for up to 3 months.
-To reheat, remove plastic, wrap in a paper towel and microwave on High for 30 to 60 seconds.
+To reheat, remove plastic, wrap in a paper towel and microwave on high for 30 to 60 seconds.

 Stay full until lunch when you add avocado and smoked salmon to your omelet.
 Delivering 19 grams of protein per serving, this high-protein, low-carb breakfast omelet helps keep you feeling fuller for longer.
-And since it only takes 10 minutes to make, there's no excuse not to have a healthy breakfast.
+And since it only takes 10 minutes to make, there's no excuse not to have a nutritious breakfast.
 Serve with a piece of fruit to finish the meal.
 Try these other avocado omelets with kale and arugula.

 Meal-Prep This Recipe: Make extra crepes and refrigerate between sheets of wax paper for up to 2 days or freeze for up to 1 month.
 Roll up this wrap in foil to take on the go.

 Get all the flavor of classic everything bagels with fewer carbs and calories.
-These grain-free cauliflower bagels leave plenty of room for garlicky everything bagel seasoning and traditional bagel toppings like cream cheese and smoked salmon, mashed avocado, ham and cheese and—if you're not sick of them yet—fried eggs.
+These grain-free cauliflower bagels leave plenty of room for garlicky everything bagel seasoning and traditional bagel toppings—like cream cheese and smoked salmon, mashed avocado, ham and cheese and if you're not sick of them yet—fried eggs.
 The toppings will help to fill out this meal with more protein, calories and carbs, to make for a satisfying breakfast.